petr7555/socketio-chat/README.md

 - Add support for nicknames.
 - Don’t send the same message to the user that sent it.
 Instead, append the message directly as soon as he/she presses enter.

-- TODO Add “{user} is typing” functionality.
+- Add “{user} is typing” functionality.
 - TODO Show who’s online.
 - TODO Add private messaging.